Months of QA, completed in hours with OwlityAI.

 Self-healing tests that update on their own

-Instead of failing on a missing selector or broken XPath, AI QA tools cross-reference previous DOM structures, page layouts, and component behavior.
+Instead of failing on a missing selector or broken XPath, AI tools for functional testing cross-reference previous DOM structures, layouts, and behavior.
 There are many possible changes: a date picker moves, a field label updates, etc. In every case, the system patches the test in real time.

 It’s like having a smart test engineer watches for breakpoints and automatically rewrites scripts.